F-I-D-O/Manuals/Programming/C++/C++ Debugging and Profiling.md

 ### Existing visualisations
 Existing natvis files are stored in `<VS Installation Folder>\Common7\Packages\Debugger\Visualizers` folder.
 The STL visualizations are in `stl.natvis`

+## Debugger manual
+### Address breakpoints
+Address breakpoints can be used to watch a change of a variable or in general, a change of any memory location.

+To set an address breakpoint, we nned to first find the address of the variable.
+To do that, we can:
+- use the `&` operator on the variable in the watch window
+- use the `&` operator on the variable in the immediate window

+The addres should have a format `0x0000000000000000`.

 ## Memory Errors
 These exception are raised when an unallocated memory is accesed.
 The following signalize a memory error:
 - *Read Access Violation*